sicDoug/two-coin-simulator/README.md

 ## Solution.

-People's intuition often tricks them into thinking the snswer is 50%.
+People's intuition often tricks them into thinking the answer is 50%.
 The reason for this is the human tendency to simplify.
-Sometime this can lead to *over*simplification.
+Sometimes this can lead to *over*simplification.

 >Well, if one of them is heads, the other could only be heads or tails.

 This much is true.

 >Since it can only be heads or tails, the answer is fifty-fifty.

 This, however, is a fallacy.

 When two coins are flipped, there are four possible outcomes: